-The scheme commenced with infrastructure planning in 2005 for feasibility study and technical designs.
+The scheme commenced with infrastructure planning was 2005 for feasibility study and technical designs.
 Construction commenced in 2011.
 The Groblersdal WTW was planned to be upgraded from 18Ml/d to 36Ml/d as part of the water provision to MW & EBWSS.

 The project intent to provide bulk water supply to 9 934 household in Moutse West.
-The project commenced in 2005/2006 for planning and 2010/2011 for construction.